-In October 2022, during the 20th Party Congress of the Chinese Communist Party, Xi Jinping is likely to be “reelected” as the party’s chairman, paving his way for a third term as China’s top political leader.
+In October 2022, during the 20th Party Congress of the Chinese Communist Party, Xi Jinping was “reelected” as the party’s chairman, paving his way for a third term as China’s top political leader.
 This will make Xi the longest-reigning head of state in the history of the People’s Republic—even longer than Mao Zedong, the founder of the regime, who was head of state from 1949 to 1959.

 Are long-reining rulers a blessing or a curse to the country?

 There were almost 300 emperors in Chinese history from the Qin Dynasty (221–207 BCE) to the Qing Dynasty (1644–1911).
 Emperor Modi of Jin (1234), the last emperor of the Jin Dynasty, ruled China for less than one day.
 The Kangxi Emperor (1661–1722), the third emperor of the Qing Dynasty, sat on the throne for 62 years.
 The fates of these rulers and their dynasties reveal important lessons that extend beyond their times.

 A general trend is that Chinese emperors’ reigns were becoming increasingly insecure—before they became extremely secure.
 The probability of being deposed by elites increased to almost 50 percent in the late Tang Dynasty (618–907).
 The turning point occurred in the Northern Song Dynasty (960–1127).
 Emperors from the Song era onward were significantly less likely to be deposed, an indication that the rulers had strengthened their power vis-à-vis the elite.
 Chinese rulers enjoyed remarkably long tenures in the post-Song era.
 In the 18th century, the average reign of emperors reached almost 20 years—on par with European monarchs and far surpassing Islamic rulers in the same era.